 - Budgeting for a Car

 When you’re looking to buy a car, you’re in a good position to make some cash.
 You can make the most for your money if you buy a car at the right time, right?
 Wrong.
 If you’re looking to buy a car, you’re better off waiting for the market to dip.
 There are many things to keep in mind when budgeting for your first car.
 You need to know how much you can afford to spend, what type of car you want, and the type of insurance you need.
-You need to be sure you are protected, and you need to make sure you can afford to drive the car you want to drive.
+You should know which dealer to approach, or how to get the necessary car invoice prices to help plan your budgeting accordingly.
+Additionally, you need to be sure you are protected, and you need to make sure you can afford to drive the car you want to drive.

 - Car Loans